charmplusplus/charm/doc/charm++/manual.rst

 references to the restarted versions of whatever they originally referred to.
-The only caveat to this is when the application is restarted on a different number of processors than it was checkpointed on, in which case non-location invariant chares have special behavior.
-Singleton chares are not created or restored at all and group/nodegroup chares are created per PE/node, but each is restored from the checkpoint corresponding to the element originally on PE/node 0.
+The only caveat to this is when the application is restarted on a different number of processors than it was checkpointed on, in which case non-location invariant chares have special behavior: singleton chares are not created or restored at all and group/nodegroup chares are created per PE/node, but each group/nodegroup element is restored from the checkpoint corresponding to the element originally on PE/node 0.

 The checkpoint must be recorded at a synchronization point in the application, to ensure a consistent state upon restart.
 One easy way to